Podhoroď

 Podhoroď (Tibaváralja) is a village and municipality in the Sobrance District in the Košice Region of east Slovakia.

 History

 In historical records the village was first mentioned in 1406.

 Geography

 The village lies at an altitude of 339 metres and covers an area of 16.609 km2.

 It has a population of about 400 people.

+Population

 Facilities

 The village has a public library, a gym and a football pitch, as well as a pharmacy and a doctor's surgery.

 The village also has its own birth registry office.